AgentMC/Sao19/Translate/En/Part5.md

 _......In the past, this sword was too heavy, even hard to lift, rather not to swing it._

 The one who said that holding a beautiful long sword with a slightly bluish white blade, was the same person whom Tiese served as a valet, elite swordsman-in-training Yujio.
-Next to him elite swordsman-in-training Kirito smiled polishing his own black sword, and nearby tables had just boiled tea and freshly baked honey pie spreading a nice scent.
+Next to him elite swordsman-in-training Kirito smiled polishing his own black sword, and nearby table had just boiled tea and freshly baked honey pie spreading a nice scent.
 It has been so long time ago, nearly two years have passed already since that old scene.

 At that time Tiese and Ronye were first year students just entered the Northern Centoria’s Sword Mastery Academy.
 Although it happened so that the results of their entrance exams were good and they were able to get the place among twelve people chosen from one hundred twenty applicants, they still had troubles handling as expected those platinum oak wooden swords of priority 15 they were given, so they asked senpais how to handle heavy swords.